engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 A database table has its own unique name and consists of columns and rows.

-*Create a MySQL Table Using MySQLi and PDO*

-The CREATE TABLE statement is used to create a table in MySQL.
+The `CREATE TABLE` statement is used to create a table in MySQL.

 We will create a table named "MyGuests", with five columns: "id", "firstname", "lastname", "email" and "reg_date":